yunususmani/auto-complete/README.md

 GET https://host:port/autocomplete/services/autocomplete/suggest_cities?start=che&atmost=10

 query param: start (required),
-             atmost (optional with default 10) should be valid integer value.
+             atmost (optional with default 10) should be valid positive integer value.

 I have also deployed this service at some cloud machine. you can access this service using below url